korpsvart/TabMaker/readme.md

 ## Dependencies

-The application relies mainly on three dependencies:
+The application relies on three dependencies:
-- Vue.js: active as the main framework;
+- [Vue.js](https://vuejs.org/):  main framework used to realize the GUI;
-- tonal.js: used for chord selection (chord tones database), chord recognition and computation of intervallic distance between notes;
+- [tonal.js](https://github.com/tonaljs/tonal): used for chord selection (chord tones database), chord recognition and computation of intervallic distance between notes;
-- audiosynth.js: employed for acoustic guitar sound synthesis (to avoid the use of samples).
+- [audiosynth](https://github.com/keithwhor/audiosynth).js: employed for acoustic guitar sound synthesis (to avoid the use of samples).

 ## Documentation